 New Research Confirms that Zio® by iRhythm Provides High Value From a Health Economic Perspective

-A new analysis of iRhythm’s mSToPS trial, presented at the American Heart Association, reveals that Zio® XT provided high value from a health economic perspective

-/EIN News/ -- SAN FRANCISCO, Nov.
-06, 2022 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. (NASDAQ:IRTC), a leading cardiovascular diagnostics and digital healthcare solutions company focused on creating trusted solutions that detect, predict, and prevent disease, today announced a new health economic analysis of the mSToPS study, presented at the American Heart Association’s 2022 Scientific Sessions event.
+SAN FRANCISCO, Nov.
+06, 2022 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. IRTC, a leading cardiovascular diagnostics and digital healthcare solutions company focused on creating trusted solutions that detect, predict, and prevent disease, today announced a new health economic analysis of the mSToPS study, presented at the American Heart Association's 2022 Scientific Sessions event.

 The study, titled "Cost-Effectiveness of AF Screening with Two-Week Patch Monitors: The mHealth Screening to Prevent Strokes Study," evaluated the cost-effectiveness of screening for atrial fibrillation (AFib) with Zio XT.
 The analysis found that systematic screening for AFib in an at-risk population with the iRhythm Zio XT patch provided high value from a health economic perspective.